HOW TO BE MENTALLY HEALTHY

-Expressing up what you feel can help you stay in good mental health in times of hardships and trouble.
+Expressing what you feel can help you stay in good mental health in times of hardship and trouble.
 Talking about what you feel is not a sign of weakness instead it is a sign of courage, that you are brave enough to say that you cannot do it on your own.
-Sharing your problem can be a way to cope with the problem you have been carrying for a while.
+Sharing your problem can be a way to cope with the problem you have been carrying on for a while.
 Having someone to listen makes you feel supported, loved and less alone.
 Yes, it is not that easy to describe how you feel.
 All you need is just to sit down with your loved ones or with friends for your well-being.
 When you are not used to it, at first you may feel awkward but talking about your feelings is something healthy mentally.

 Experts believe that exercise releases chemicals in your brain that make you feel good.
 Being active can boost your self-esteem and help you sleep, concentrate and feel better.
 Exercise is one way to keep your brain and your other vital organs healthy.
 Being active is going to the gym or doing some sports, just a simple walk in the part, housework, or just gardening can be a form of exercise.
 You should exercise for at least 30 minutes 5 days a week.
-Make exercise to be your habit that you enjoy part of your day.
+Make exercise to be a habit that you enjoy part of your day.

 There are strong connections between what you eat and how you feel.
 Some foods have immediate effects such as caffeine and sugar.
 Some foods have a long-lasting effect on your mental health.
 To keep your brain to stay healthy just like any organ in the body, it needed a mix of nutrients.